Our team is here to help! Feel free to send any questions regarding the Innovator Fellowship to email@example.com.

 Do I need to have experience in business or venture capital to apply?

+Experience with business or innovation is NOT required, however, it may make an applicant a more competitive candidate.
 We hope that fellows have demonstrated an interest in entrepreneurship by participating in any of the many innovation activities and entrepreneurial opportunities on the UCD campus.
-For fellows with less experience, we will connect you with campus opportunities during your 12 months with us.
+For fellows with less experience, we will connect you with campus opportunities during your 6 months with us.

-Graduate students in their final 1-2 years of study, and postdoctoral scholars at UC Davis will be considered.
-Undergraduates are not eligible for this fellowship.
+Graduate students pursuing their PhD in their final ~2 years of study who have completed their qualifying exams, and postdoctoral scholars at UC Davis will be considered.
+Undergraduates, MS/MA students and PhD students pre-candidacy are currently not eligible for this fellowship.

 What will the fellowship funds cover?

-IIFH will take over your tuition and salary for 12 months.
-IIFH will pay for travel to and from the host’s location for the residency portion of the fellowship.
-During the residency, IIFH will also cover the cost of your temporary accommodation (usually an apartment rental) so that you do not need to pay double rent in Davis and the new location for those three months.
-There is a budget for up to three conferences (costs vary), and an additional $10K that can be used by fellow and PI to advance research.
-In total, IIFH will offer up to $70K per opportunity.
+IIFH will cover your expenses for up to $50K in funding for six months.
+This includes salary, tuition and fees, travel, professional development (eg. conferences) and research expenses.
+If the residency is onsite with the firm outside of Davis, IIFH will also cover the cost of your temporary accommodation (usually an apartment rental) so that you do not need to pay double rent in Davis and the new location for those three months.
+In total, IIFH will offer up to $50K per opportunity.

 How does switching funding work?